 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

-You have vincristine as a drip into your bloodstream (intravenously).
-Lomustine and procarbazine come as capsules that you swallow whole.
+You have vincristine into your bloodstream (intravenously).
+You take lomustine and procarbazine as capsules.

 Into your bloodstream